The 10 Best Exercises for Weight Loss

 - Steady-State Cardio: Involves maintaining a consistent, moderate intensity for the entire workout (e.g., jogging at a steady pace).
 This approach is good for building endurance and improving heart health.

-- High-Intensity Interval Training (HIIT): Alternates between short bursts of intense activity and periods of rest.
+- High-Intensity Interval Training (HIIT): Alternates between short bursts of intense activity and rest periods.
 HIIT has been shown to burn calories more quickly and improve cardiovascular fitness while also boosting post-exercise calorie burn, known as the “afterburn” effect (Schuenke et al., 2002).

 Strength Training (Resistance Training) Exercises